Daniel-EST/dota2gsipy/README.md

 # dota2gsipy
 A Python library to interface the Game State Integration in Dota 2.

-This library provides easy means of implementing Game State Integration from Dota 2 into Python applications.
-Library listens for HTTP POST requests made by the game on a specific address and port.
-Upon receiving a request, the game state is parsed and can be used.
+The dota2gsipy library facilitates the integration of Valve's Dota 2 game state into Python applications.
+It listens for HTTP POST requests from the game on a specific address and port, parses the game state, and makes it available for use in the application.

 After starting the `GSIServer` instance, it will continuously listen for incoming HTTP requests.
 Upon a received request, the contents will be parsed into a `GameState` object.